Please take time to read the following information if you are thinking of, or are currently burning wood in a wood burning stove or open fire.

 Open fires and wood-burning stoves have risen in popularity over recent years, however they can lead to an increase in air pollution.
 This could be reduced in many cases if we use good quality fuel and burn it efficiently.

-Defra (Department for Environment Food and Rural Affairs) have been raising awareness about the impacts associated with poor burning practices and the simple steps that residents can take to reduce these.
+We continue to work with Defra (Department for Environment Food and Rural Affairs) to raise awareness of what householders can do to reduce their impact on their health and air quality associated with poor burning practices, and the simple steps that residents can take.

-They have produced a practical guide to open fires and wood burning stoves along with information on atmospheric emissions reports.
+- A practical guide to open fires and wood burning stoves